cisagov/ScubaGear/docs/prerequisites/interactive.md

 > Users with the Global Administrator role always have the necessary user permissions to run the tool.

 > [!NOTE]
-> <sup>1</sup> The user running ScubaGear interactively must have a Power BI or Microsoft Fabric license assigned to their account (e.g., Microsoft Fabric (Free), Power BI Pro, or Power BI Premium Per User).
-The Power BI Admin API requires a user-level license to authorize access.
-ScubaGear will automatically detect and skip the Power BI assessment if the user lacks this license.
+> <sup>1</sup> When running Power BI, the user running ScubaGear interactively must have a Power BI or Microsoft Fabric license assigned to their account (e.g., Microsoft Fabric (Free), Power BI Pro, or Power BI Premium Per User).
+The user must also login to the Power BI portal at least once to setup their account in Power BI before running ScubaGear.

-[This article](https://learn.microsoft.com/en-us/microsoft-365/admin/add-users/assign-admin-roles?view=o365-worldwide) explains how to assign user roles in M365.

 ## Application Permissions